Launch / Mobility Platform / 2010s-present

 The Decision Context

 Before app-based ride platforms became ordinary, getting a car in a city often meant uncertainty.
 You could wait at the curb, call a dispatcher, guess whether the car was close, wonder what the price would be, and finish the trip with an awkward payment ritual.
-Uber's important move was not only technological.
+Uber's important move was not merely technological.
 It was behavioral.
 It made uncertainty feel outdated.

 That is what makes the case useful in a brand archive.
 The company did not merely enter transportation.
 It changed what people expected transportation to feel like when mediated through a phone: visible, immediate, and accountable in real time.